BCHPleaseOrg/sbx/README.md

 __↳ https://flipstarter.sbx.cash__ _(mvp + bootstrapping campaign)_

 > __!!
 WARNING !!
 WARNING !!
 WARNING !!__
 This project is still under active development and __MUST__ be regarded as __ALPHA__ software.
 It will evolve rapidly over the coming weeks and months.
 However, until we achieve our first "beta" release, we are not committed to preserving backwards compatibility.
-Commands may be renamed or removed in future versions.
+Buttons may be moved or removed in future versions.
 __!!
 USE AT YOUR OWN RISK !!__

 ## The Problem